 - juice of 1 lime, or more to taste

 - ¼ cup (16 g) chopped cilantro, or more to taste (optional)

 - Cut chicken breasts into large chunks (approximately into thirds for small chicken breasts and quarters for large chicken breasts).

-- Add chicken pieces to the bottom of a 6 quart slow cooker.
-Add the salt, garlic powder, chili powder and cumin on top.
+- Add chicken pieces to the bottom of a 6 quart (5.6 L) slow cooker.
+(See note 1.)
+Add the kosher salt, garlic powder, chili powder and cumin on top.
 Use tongs to stir the chicken and spices until all of the spices have evenly coated the chicken.